 Running Scans

-Learn the three scan modes and pick the right one for your workflow.
+Learn the two scan modes and pick the right one for your workflow.

-Flowpatrol has three scan modes.
+Flowpatrol has two scan modes.
 Each trades off speed for depth.

-A fast, surface-level check that runs in about 2 minutes.
+A fast check that runs in 1-3 minutes.
 No authentication, no crawling — it hits your URL and looks for obvious issues.

 What it checks